Differential operators mod $p$: analytic continuation and consequences: Introduction

 at such primes, where $k$ is the weight of $f$ and $\psi$ is the nebentypus of $f$~\cite{eichler, shimura1, shimura2, igusa, deligne1, deligne2, deligne-serre}.
 Equivalently, using the description of Hecke operators on $q$-expansions, this statement can be reformulated in terms of Hecke eigenvalues in place of Fourier coefficients.
+Serre's conjectures (formulated in~\cite{serreconj1, serreconj2} and proved in generality in~\cite{KW1, KW2, KW3} and in certain cases in~\cite{dieulefait1, dieulefait2}) associate to a representation